The most important job of a successful customer service rep is to build relationships.

 2. Soft Skills

 Soft skills are what help your employees better communicate with customers.
 For any customer service team, it’s imperative to indulge in programs that only strengthen their technical skills, but also enhance their soft skills, especially communication.
 The better teams are able to communicate with customers, the more satisfied everyone will be at the end of the process.
 Incorporating soft skills training within your customer service training template shows that the organization is not just focused on making sales, but is willing to invest in giving great customer service.
-Some common soft skills you should consider including in your training are:
+Some common soft skills training you should consider include: